-Solar, water, wind, hydroelectricity, and biomass are the renewable energies that might be employed for electricity production in Iraq.
-In several sites in Iraq, hydroelectricity is already used to generate electricity.
-Solar, wind, and biomass are not yet exploited on a large scale.
-The Iraqi renewable energy resources are outlined in this section.
+Green hydrogen production in Iraq has the potential to play a critical role in the transition to sustainable energy systems and reducing the country's reliance on fossil fuels.
+Several renewable energy sources can be used to produce green hydrogen, including solar, water, wind, hydroelectricity, and biomass.

 By solar energy

-Using an empirical hourly solar radiation for the period of 19 years, Hassan et al. [26] assessed the prospective solar radiation for Iraqi provinces.
+Using an empirical hourly solar radiation for the period of 19 years, Hassan et al. [36] assessed the prospective solar radiation for Iraqi provinces.
 Additionally, methods for estimating the optimal tilt angle adjustments have been described together with the monthly and annual optimum tilt angle adjustments for receiving the greatest solar irradiation.
 The annual sunlight intensity varied from 3.89 to 4.7 kWh/m2/day.
 Iraq is among the nations that can create power utilising solar energy since it has good solar resources.
 Similar to other countries, Iraq has recognised the value of solar energy.
-According to projections, Iraq will possess some of the most abundant sources of renewable energy.
+According to projections, country will possess some of the most abundant sources of renewable energy.
 The typical solar irradiation in Iraq is comparable to that in North Africa, despite the fact that the best solar radiation in the Middle East may be found towards the southeast, such as in Saudi Arabia.

 Figure 4.
-Potential solar irradaince in Iraqi territories [26].
+Potential solar irradaince in Iraqi territories [34].

-Solar is the most extensively employed source of renewable energy for producing green hydrogen [27].
-According to the Iraqi ministry of energy Iraq may attain its 20%–40% renewable energy penetration by 2030 by boosting solar energy from variable sources [28].
-In tandem with the country efforts to minimise its reliance on oil and natural gas, the investment costs associated with solar and technology continue to decline, making the economic installation of these plentiful resources more feasible [29].
-Since the intermittent nature of renewable energy supplies, their integration into the power system may create power fluctuations; however, these impacts can be mitigated by "trying to smooth" using energy storage technologies [30].
-Batteries, pumping hydroelectric, electric cars, and green hydrogen, which has the benefit of being a non-carbon energy transporter that may be utilised for long-term or seasonal storage [31] are among the alternative storage solutions.
-The combination of solar and other renewable systems with an electrolyzer has strong economic potential owing to the benefits of high effectiveness, relative affordability, and high efficiency, which reduce the cost of production of green hydrogen [32,33].
+Solar is the most extensively employed source of renewable energy for producing green hydrogen [37].
+According to the Iraqi ministry of energy, may attain its 20%–40% renewable energy penetration by 2030 by boosting solar energy from variable sources [38].
+In tandem with the country efforts to minimise its reliance on oil and natural gas, the investment costs associated with solar and technology continue to decline, making the economic installation of these plentiful resources more feasible [39].
+Since the intermittent nature of renewable energy supplies, their integration into the power system may create power fluctuations; however, these impacts can be mitigated by "trying to smooth" using energy storage technologies [40].
+Batteries, pumping hydroelectric, electric cars, and green hydrogen, which has the benefit of being a non-carbon energy transporter that may be utilised for long-term or seasonal storage [41] are among the alternative storage solutions.
+The combination of solar and other renewable systems with an electrolyzer has strong economic potential owing to the benefits of high effectiveness, relative affordability, and high efficiency, which reduce the cost of production of green hydrogen [42,43].

 By wind energy

 According to the yearly average wind speed, Iraq may be classified into three regions.
-The first region, which makes up 47% of Iraq, has yearly wind speeds between 2.5 and 5.5 m/s.
+The first region, which makes up 47% of the country, has yearly wind speeds between 2.5 and 5.5 m/s.
 The wind between 3.2 m/s and 4.8 m/s in the second region, which makes up 3.1%.
-The third region, which makes up 7.0% of Iraq, has a wind speed that is comparatively high at around 5.5 m/s [34].
+The third region, which makes up 7.0% of the country, has a wind speed that is comparatively high at around 5.5 m/s [44].
 In Iraq, summertime winds are often stronger than wintertime winds.
-The projected densities given above are based on the yearly mean of recorded wind speeds over a period of 10 years [35].
-Figure 5 shows the results of collection of all the recorded and published wind statistics for the years 2010 to 2020 from different sources for four main cities in Iraq.
+The projected densities given above are based on the yearly mean of recorded wind speeds over a period of 10 years [45].
+Figure 5 shows the results of collection of all the recorded and published wind statistics for the years 2010 to 2020 from different sources for four main cities.

 Figure 5.
-Annual wind speed average for four main cities in Iraq (North: Mosul; West: Rutba; East: Baghdad; South: Basra) [36].
+Annual wind speed average for four main cities in Iraq (North: Mosul; West: Rutba; East: Baghdad; South: Basra) [46].